 This extends many of your elite privileges when you’re flying with other Star Alliance airlines, including priority airport check-in, baggage handling, boarding, and access to all Star Alliance lounges worldwide for yourself and one guest.

 For Maple Leaf Lounges, you can invite immediate family members and one guest at no charge.
-This also includes access to the Air Canada Cafe at Toronto Pearson, which (when it opens again) offers far superior coffee than its domestic lounge counterpart.
+This also includes access to the Air Canada Café at Toronto Pearson, which offers far superior coffee than its domestic lounge counterpart.

 50K and above members will enjoy complimentary Preferred Seats on Flex fares and above with Air Canada flights within North America.
 This affords you a bit of extra legroom and access to the front of the economy cabin without any extra charges.

-If you earn a Priority Reward, it is now valid towards travel in economy class or premium economy within North America and to Sun destinations.
+If you earn a Priority Reward, it’s valid towards travel in economy class or premium economy within North America and to Sun destinations.
+Note that this is the same as the benefit offered to Aeroplan 35K members.

 For Select Privileges, 50K members can choose two of the following from Bundle 1: